Heroism in The Lord of the Rings: Receiving the magic sword

 The Tolkien scholar Verlyn Flieger writes that heroes like Sigurd in the Volsungasaga have named, magic swords, and that acquiring such a weapon is a key moment in becoming a hero.
 Frodo is given his sword by his "uncle", Bilbo – Flieger comments that the uncle-nephew relationship is also traditional for pairs of heroes, such as Cuchulainn and Conchobar, Tristan and Mark, Roland and Charlemagne, Gawain and Arthur, and Beowulf and Hygelac.

 Flieger notes however that while Sigmund's sword was broken, and it was reforged for Sigurd, Frodo already had a sword: it was broken by the Lord of the Nazgûl, and he never carries it again.
 In the Volsungasaga, the god Odin thrusts the sword into a tree; Sigmund acquires it by pulling it out.
 Similarly, Arthur pulls his sword out of an iron anvil; Galahad, in another Arthurian legend, pulls his sword from a stone, magically floating in a lake.
 Flieger writes that Tolkien reverses the order of events: Frodo's sword has already been broken, so Bilbo produces his own small sword, Sting, from his adventures long ago, as narrated in The Hobbit, casually thrusts it into a wooden beam in his room in Rivendell, and suggests that Frodo might like it.
 Frodo pulls it out without fuss, an unheroic hero, but "the torch has passed" and Frodo is "align[ed] with his epic forebears".

-Aragorn too has a sword which was broken: it is the ancient and magical sword, Narsil, of his distant ancestor Elendil, who broke it defeating the Dark Lord Sauron by cutting the Ring from his hand, but dying in the process.
+Aragorn too has a sword which was broken: the ancient and magical sword Narsil, of his distant ancestor Elendil, whose son Isildur used it to defeat the Dark Lord Sauron by cutting the Ring from his hand.
 Like Frodo, Aragorn arrives in Rivendell, and there he too receives a magic weapon: his sword is reforged, as Andúril, "Flame of the West".
 Unlike Frodo's acquisition of Sting, the transformation of Narsil to Andúril is directly heroic; but both weapons, like the magic swords of medieval legend, shine with their own light in the presence of enemies.